LennaHammer/English/EVP/out/words_adjective.md

 /truː/ SINCERE
 [C2]sincere or loyal, and likely to continue to be so even in a difficult situation
 - I am lucky to have true friends.
-- She is one politician who remains true to her principles.
+- She is one politician who remains true `to` her principles.
-- He said he'd repay the money the next day, and true to his word, he gave it to me the following morning.
+- He said he'd repay the money the next day, and true `to` his `word`, he gave it to me the following morning.

 ## 2683. turbulent ## adjective
 /ˈtɜr.bjə.lənt/